MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-databases-0.md

 After you learn about the upgrade process, plan for your upgrade, and test your upgrade process by following the steps in the articles in [Test and troubleshoot an upgrade to SharePoint 2013](test-and-troubleshoot-an-upgrade-0.md), you are ready to perform a database-attach upgrade to SharePoint 2013.
 Follow the steps in this section for both a trial upgrade and your actual upgrade for your production farm.

-The following downloadable resources, articles on TechNet, video recordings, and related resources provide information about upgrading databases to SharePoint 2013.
+The following downloadable resources, articles, video recordings, and related resources provide information about upgrading databases to SharePoint 2013.

 ## Downloadable resources about upgrading databases